callerobertsson/planban/README.md

 ## Installation

+Should be as simple as

+    go install github.com/callerobertsson/planban

-Clone this repo and build using Golang.
-I have only tested on Linux at the moment.
+but no guarantees.
+You can also clone this repo and build using `go build`.

 ## Usage